 density, the developer then applies for an additional five

 storeys each in the two towers (ten storeys overall).

 Of the 298 homes, only 11, owned by the district

 The approval goes through, like a mudslide through a

 case, because of how great a city it has been.

-The Vancouver of demographic variety, that generates
+The Vancouver of demographic variety, that made for

-now been on the road to destruction for some time.
+on the road to destruction.

 It may just be at the beginning of that road